Frequently Asked Questions

 If you are on a laptop or desktop, on any of the pages in the NHAS website, scroll to the top of the page move your cursor to the upper bar and click on ‘How to Apply’.
 On a Tablet, look for the 3 horizontal Menu Bars at the top right corner of your screen and click to open the navigation bar.

-Who is eligible to apply for summer programs?
+Who is eligible to apply for the 2017 summer program?

 Anyone who is in 7th to 12 grades as of the fall of 2017 can apply.
 Graduating seniors can also apply.

 How are participants chosen for the summer programs?

 - exhibit personal and academic responsibility

 - work well either as an individual or in a team

 Any one person can participate in a maximum of 2 programs.